-All of the College's campuses are closed for business from 10 p.m. until 8 a.m., Monday through Saturday, as well as on Sundays and holidays.
+All of the College's campuses are open for business from 8 a.m. until 10 p.m., Monday through Thursday; 8 a.m. until 3 p.m. on Friday; and Saturdays by scheduled appointments.
 Students using classrooms and laboratories after scheduled class hours must obtain prior approval from the appropriate faculty/staff member.